wildpeaches/wildpeaches/src/_content/posts/hello-world.md

 Oh ho!
 Philosophers!
 Seems like it struck you out of left field?
 Well, we don't discriminate in the kind of nerds we target, that's not what we stand for.

 This is **bold**.
-There's --strikethrough-- Here's a [link](https://jandewilde.org), I always forgot how to create them in markdown until I used the mnemonic device: b before p, brackets before parens.
+Here's a [link](https://jandewilde.org), I always forgot how to create them in markdown until I used the mnemonic device: b before p, brackets before parens.

 ![](https://images.unsplash.com/photo-1523350703530-161b46e28e24?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=720&q=80)